 Who we share your personal information with

-We are an international law firm and any information that you provide to us may be shared with and processed by any entity in the worldwide network of Allen & Overy and our associated firms.
+We are an international business and any information that you provide to us may be shared with and processed by any entity in the worldwide network of Allen & Overy and our associated firms.
 You can see a list of our offices here.

 We may also share your personal information with certain trusted third parties in accordance with contractual arrangements in place with them, including:

 - Our professional advisers and auditors

 - Suppliers to whom we outsource certain support services such as word processing, translation, photocopying and document review